Start My Answer

 Settle your debt with Associated Credit Services

 One method is to work out a settlement agreement with ACS.
-The agreement should waive any excessive fees and reduce the balance, while also dismissing the lawsuit.
-If you can afford the debt and owe it, it might be a better investment of your time to settle out of court.
+The agreement should waive any excessive fees and reduce the balance while also dismissing the lawsuit.
+If you can afford and owe the debt, it might be a better investment of your time to settle out of court.

 Many debt collectors are willing to settle for less than the original amount owed.
 Figure out the maximum amount you are able to pay off right now, then start the settlement negotiation process with ACS by offering an even lower amount.
 They might respond with a counteroffer that works for you.